 Ana is intelligent.

 The second sentence above uses the adverb “bien” (well) and the adjective “inteligente” as the complement.
 As you probably know, ES is one of the forms of the irregular verb SER and this kind of simple sentences in Spanish are really common in everyday conversations.
-Before moving on to practice, keep in mind that you can make basic sentences in Spanish in different tenses including the present tense, the past tense and future tense as shown in the three examples below.
+Before moving on to practice, keep in mind that you can make basic sentences in different tenses including the present tense, the past tense and future tense as shown in the three examples below.

 Rubén escribió “Azul”.